anorangesky/katacoda-scenarios/jest-tutorial/step0.md

 - D: Select a UI critical function

->>Q3: Which of the following defines a good test? << [*] It is easy to read no matter technical background [] Each test has independent blobs of code instead of shared test utilities [*] Runs fast
+>>Q3: Which of the following defines a good test? << [*] It is easy to understand no matter technical background [ ] Each test has independent blobs of code instead of shared test utilities [*] Runs fast
-[] Runs only in isolation
+[ ] Runs only in isolation
 [*] Test is clean